Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Pros

-• Security.
+• Secure payment method.
 A traditional wallet can be stolen.
 Digital wallets use encryption to keep your financial information safe.
 Even if you lose your phone, you can still keep your cards secure.

-• Ease of use.
+• Easy to use.
 You can keep all of your cards and accounts in one app to easily keep track of different payment methods.

 Cons

-• New technology.
-Not every merchant will have contactless payment methods, which means that you’ll still need to use cash or a card at some stores.
+• Not supported everywhere.
+Not every merchant supports contactless payment methods, which means that you’ll still need to use cash or a card at some stores.

 Bottom line

-Digital wallets are fast, simple and secure — which is probably why they’re quickly becoming popular.
-Compare options to find the wallet that’s right for you.
+Digital wallets offer a fast, simple and secure way to pay for purchases.
+Compare options to find the e-wallet that’s right for you.
 And to get the most out of it, compare bank accounts to find one that works seamlessly with the wallet you want.

 Frequently asked questions about digital wallets